 The future of craft beer in Medellín is looking up though.
 Individuals are garnering more experience and the beers are improving.
 Soon the craft beer scene in Medellín will be solid.

-And that future is starting soon with the long-awaited opening of 20Mission Cerveza’s restaurant and brew house.
+And that future has started with the long-awaited opening of 20Mission Cerveza’s restaurant and brew house.

 20Mission Cerveza: The Beginning